Gambling and online casinos in Iraq

 Islamic culture in Iraq strongly condemns excitement.

-can destroy a person's spirituality and lead to poverty"
+"Any money game, even online, is a sin that can destroy a person's spirituality and lead to poverty."

 - games are seen as entertainment or a way to make money, not a religious crime.